jessegyger/gscripter/README.md

   Then navigate to `http://localhost:8080`.

 3. **Dependencies**:
-- The editor uses Ace Editor, which is included via CDN in `index.html`.
+- The editor uses Ace Editor, which is included in `index.html`.
 No additional installation is required unless you modify the source.

 ### Chrome Extension Setup